News literacy education starts with you. Donate today!

 RESOURCES

-Did you know the News Literacy Project uses five primary standards to define the core competencies students need to be news-literate?
+Did you know the News Literacy Project uses five primary standards to define the core competencies that students need to become skilled in news literacy?
 Educators can use activities from our educator newsletter The Sift®, Checkology® virtual classroom and resource library to focus on one standard at a time.

 Learn more about the five standards in our Framework for Teaching News Literacy.